BMB533: Molecular biology and protein chemistry

 |Examination part||Prerequisites for participating in the exam a)||N200039101, BMB533: Molecular biology and protein chemistry|

-The re-examination consists of the submission of the parts of the reports which are not pass.
+The re-examination consists of submission of the parts of the report which have not been approved.

 Exam element b)